Certifications

 Accreditation for Pathology

-According to the American College of Radiology (ACR), the High Point Regional Cancer Center’s Department of Radiation Oncology has received its highest designation, making it the only ACR-accredited radiation therapy facility in the Piedmont Triad, and one of only two in the state of North Carolina.
+According to the American College of Radiology (ACR), the High Point Medical Center Cancer Center’s Department of Radiation Oncology has received its highest designation, making it the only ACR-accredited radiation therapy facility in the Piedmont Triad, and one of only two in the state of North Carolina.

 Accreditation for Radiology

-High Point Regional Imaging Department has received accreditation in the areas of ultrasound, mammography, Magnetic Resonance Imaging (MRI), and Nuclear Medicine.
+High Point Medical Center Imaging Department has received accreditation in the areas of ultrasound, mammography, Magnetic Resonance Imaging (MRI), and Nuclear Medicine.
 The ACR accreditation ensures that staff in the Radiation Oncology Department is qualified through certifications, licensure and education.
-The equipment and the technologies used have been found to be of the highest quality, ensuring High Point Regional's facility either meets or exceeds quality assurance and safety guidelines.
+The equipment and the technologies used have been found to be of the highest quality, ensuring High Point Medical Center's facility either meets or exceeds quality assurance and safety guidelines.
 It is awarded only to facilities meeting ACR Practice Guidelines and Technical Standards after a peer-review evaluation by board-certified physicians and medical physicists who are experts in the field.

 Primary Stroke Center Certification